-Use Azure Site Recovery to protect virtual machines running on Hyper-V hosts located in System Center Virtual Machine Manager (VMM) clouds.
+Use Azure Site Recovery to orchestrate protection for virtual machines on on-premises Hyper-V host servers located in VMM clouds.
 You can configure:

 About this tutorial